isomerpages/ura-lkywcp/index.md

               description: A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic & sustained urban transformation.
               url: /about-the-prize/
     - infobar:
-        title:
-        subtitle: About the Prize
-        description: A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic & sustained urban transformation.
-        button: About the Prize
-        url: /about-the-prize/
-    - infobar:
         title: Nominations closed!
         subtitle:
         description: The results of the 2024 Prize will be announced in March 2024.
 Watch this space.